 The Diploma in Film Production program at UBC is available for students with a post-secondary degree interested in filmmaking, screenwriting and producing.

-The Diploma in Film Production program consists of three years of concentrated study with the completion of 60 required credits.
+The Diploma in Film Production program consists of two years of concentrated study with the completion of 60 required credits.
+An option to do an additional year is available.
 Interested applicants must have completed a bachelor’s degree in either arts, science or commerce.

 Students will learn theory and techniques of motion picture production with options to study more deeply in areas of documentary filmmaking, alternative cinema, screenwriting and producing.
 Additionally, students are expected to work collaboratively and create their own short films in their final year.